Das42/technical_assessment_github/README.md

 # Welcome!
-## This repo will show you how to become an honorary member of the annex and practice Git along the way.
+## This repo will show you how to become an honorary member of the annex, and will help you practice Git along the way.
-### Complete all of the below steps from the command line unless specified otherwise.
+### Complete all of the steps below from the command line unless specified otherwise.

 #### Step 1:
+  * Email/Slack Logan with your GitHub username to be added as a contributor on this repo.

+#### Step 2:
   * Clone this repo using SSH.

-#### Step 2:
-  * Make a personal branch (yourname) of this repo.
-Create/edit user specific files here.
-We will merge these branches to _master_ later on.
+    * _hint: checkout Session 7 of the Udemy training course_

 #### Step 3:
-  * Fill out "two_truths_and_a_lie.txt".
-  * Commit and push these changes.
+  * Create a personal branch (yourname) and switch to it.
+    * You will merge this personal branch to _master_ later on.

 #### Step 4:
-  * Switch to the master branch..
-  * Edit the "jokes.md" file by adding your name and a joke.
+  * Create a text file in your branch called "(yourname)_two_truths_one_lie.txt" and populate it accordingly.
-  * Commit and push these changes to the master from the command line.
-  * Switch over to GitHub and comment your guesses/comments on any existing jokes ***on the respective commit*** that added the given joke.

 #### Step 5:
+  * While still on your personal branch, edit the "jokes.md" file by adding your name as a title and a joke as plain text below it.
+  * Commit and push these changes to your personal branch.

+#### Step 6:
+  * Hop over to GitHub in your web browser of choice.
+  * Go through a few peoples' personal branches and comment your guesses for their "two_truths_one_lie" file ***on the commit*** that added the file to their branch.

+#### Step 7:
+  * Switch back to the command line terminal.

+#### Step 8:
+  * From here, ensure that all changes to your branch have been pushed.

+#### Step 9:
+  * Switch to the _master_ branch and merge in your personal branch.

+#### Step 10:
+  * Hop back over to GitHub to visually verify that your unique "two_truths_one_lie" file has been added to the master branch, and that your joke is present in the master "jokes.md" file.

+#### Step 11:
   * Await Curtis's approval of your joke.
 Minimum of two chuckles required.

-#### Step 6:
-  * I'll keep going with more advanced use cases...